AriFordsham/arifordsham.github.io/_posts/2020-12-16-haskell-doomed-to-succeed.md

 They certainly seem to have been successful: GHC is widely considered a robust and reliable compiler, and the GHC developers take the quality of their product very seriously, despite their very limited resources.

-So while SPJ claims to have been saying "don't divert *too* much effort from the main goals to make the platform appealing to production users," It definitely has been understood in practice to mean "Let's try not to draw attention to ourselves, because too many users will prevent us doing what we want to do."
+So while SPJ claims to have been saying "don't allow efforts to make the platform appealing to production users take away from Haskell's key principles," It definitely has been understood in practice to mean "Let's try not to draw attention to ourselves, because too many users will prevent us doing what we want to do."

 Until now.